ivanitlearning/IHRP-notes/Suricata.md

 Rules in **/etc/suricata/rules/**

 Logs in **/var/log/suricata/**:
-1. eve.json <- Suricata’s recommended output
+1. eve.json <- Suricata's recommended output

    Pipe to **less** with colours